preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-612/index.rst

 + **Item per page**: Here you can see the Item per page setting for each category.
 + **Refiners**: In this column you can see the number of refiners added for the category.

+The search categories are set up under "Search Config".
+Here you can decide which of them to use for Advanced search.
+For more infomation about setting up search categories, see: :doc:`Search Config </admin-settings/business-group-settings/search/search-config/index>`

 To edit aettings for a category, click the pen.
 All settings available when creating a new category can be edited, see below.

 You can decide the order for a category and it's refiners by grabbing the left most icon and use drag and drop.